inconsistentPassion/ES-Studio/README.md

 - Engine Simulator v0.1.14a+

 # Known Bugs

-- ~~You must restart the GUI if you have disconnected from Engine Simulator or if Engine Simulator has been closed~~
-- Small chance of crashing when switching between engines
+- Small chance of crashing when connecting to the Engine Simulator, Chances get bigger the more cylinders the engine has.
-- ~~Spark table can become unreadable for high RPM engines~~
-- Load calibration not working correctly under certain circumstances(?)
+- Load calibration not working correctly under most circumstances

 # Building
 - Ensure you have Visual Studio with C++ and C# installed